symbol/symbol-docs/source/guides/account/getting-account-information.rst

 What’s next?
 ************

-Try to retrieve the balance by only filtering XEM amount.
+Retrieve the balance by only filtering XEM amount.